 You may grant a proxy by signing a proxy card, by telephone or by using the Internet.
 Shares represented by proxies will be voted as directed by the shareholder.
-Unless you direct otherwise, your shares will be voted FOR the Board's three nominees for the Board of Directors, FOR the ratification of the appointment of the independent auditors, and FOR the proposal to amend the Company's Omnibus Incentive Compensation Plan.
+Unless you direct otherwise, if you grant a proxy your shares will be voted FOR the Board's three nominees for the Board of Directors, FOR the ratification of the appointment of the independent auditors, FOR the proposal to amend the Company's Omnibus Incentive Compensation Plan and AGAINST the shareholder proposal.
 If you deliver a proxy by mail, by telephone or via the Internet, you have the right to revoke your proxy in writing (by another proxy bearing a later date), by phone (by another call at a later time), via the Internet (by voting online at a later time), by attending the meeting and voting in person, or by notifying the Company before the meeting that you want to revoke your proxy.
-Votes submitted via the Internet or by telephone must be cast by 10:00 a.m., Eastern time on May 5, 2003.
-Votes submitted by mail must be received on or before May 5, 2003.
-Submitting your vote by mail, telephone or via the Internet will not affect your right to vote in person if you decide to attend the 2003 annual meeting.
+Votes submitted via the Internet or by telephone must be cast by 10:00 a.m., Eastern time on May 3, 2004.
+Votes submitted by mail must be received on or before May 3, 2004.
+Submitting your vote by mail, telephone or via the Internet will not affect your right to vote in person if you derive to attend the 2004 annual meeting.